async-profiler/async-profiler/README.md

 By default, Docker container restricts the access to `perf_event_open` syscall.
-So, in order to allow profiling inside a container, you'll need to modify [seccomp profile](https://docs.docker.com/engine/security/seccomp/) or disable it altogether with `--security-opt=seccomp:unconfined` option.
+So, in order to allow profiling inside a container, you'll need to modify [seccomp profile](https://docs.docker.com/engine/security/seccomp/) or disable it altogether with `--security-opt seccomp=unconfined` option.
+In addition, `--cap-add SYS_ADMIN` may be required.

 Alternatively, if changing Docker configuration is not possible, you may fall back to `-e itimer` profiling mode, see [Troubleshooting](#troubleshooting).